 Mops are added while the meats are smoking, either on the grill or in the smoker, using a barbecue mop tool rather than a basting brush.
 A mop tool looks like a miniature kitchen mop.
 The cotton strands help deposit the liquid mop sauce onto the meat without brushing away the rib rub.
 Apply the sauce in several thin layers to lock in moisture and build layers of flavor.
 By using a mop in combination with a barbecue rub, you will build a nice, outer crust on the meat.

 Whereas pork ribs may not need a lot of help in the taste department, beef ribs really benefit from a flavorful mop.
 Spices such as paprika, chili powder, cumin, and cayenne, combined with sugar, oregano, Worcestershire sauce, and soy sauce make for a mop loaded with complex flavor that tenderizes the ribs.
-This mildly sweet and spicy sauce is perfect for all rib-lovers.Continue to 5 of 10 below.
+This mildly sweet and spicy beef rib basting sauce is perfect for all rib-lovers.Continue to 5 of 9 below.

-An all-around mop ideal for large cuts of meat and chicken, this traditional Southern recipe includes only four ingredients—but ingredients with a punch.
+This holy smoke basting sauce is ideal for large cuts of meat and chicken, this traditional recipe includes only four ingredients—but ingredients with a punch.
 Apple cider vinegar, Worcestershire sauce, fresh lemon juice, and lots of black pepper work together to tenderize and bring a bit of zing to any smoked dish.

 The recipe makes 1 gallon of sauce; if you don't need this much, cut the recipe down by half.

 Instead of water, this best odds brisket mop recipe features beer as the liquid, adding another layer of flavor to your smoked beef brisket.
 This mixture will keep the meat tender, moist, and flavorful while cooking.
 Remember to apply the mop every 2 hours to help build up the delicious outer crust, also known as "bark."